 - Locals’ Rating: ⭐⭐⭐⭐

-- Description: Less pressured section with deeper runs.
+- Description: Less crowded area with deeper pools and runs.

 Local Regulations and Notes on Landowner Rights